-13) Where projects are determined to be within suitable habitat and may impact listed or sensitive species that have specific field survey protocols or guidelines outlined by the USFWS, CDFW, or other local agency, conduct preconstruction surveys that follow applicable protocols and guidelines and are conducted by qualified and/or certified Impact and Mitigation Measure Applicability to the Project personnel. suitable habitat and may impact listed or sensitive species that have specific field survey protocols or guidelines outlined by the USFWS, CDFW, or other local agency, conduct preconstruction surveys that follow applicable protocols and guidelines and are conducted by qualified and/or certified

-Impact BIO-2 Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Game or US Fish and Wildlife Service.

-See PMM BIO-1, above.

-PMM BIO-2: In accordance with provisions of sections 15091(a)(2) and 15126.4(a)(1)(B) of the State CEQA Guidelines, a Lead Agency for a project can and should consider mitigation measures to reduce substantial adverse effects related to riparian habitats and other sensitive natural communities, as applicable and feasible.
-Such measures may include the following or other comparable measures identified by the Lead Agency:

-- a) Consult with the USFWS and NMFS where such state-designated sensitive or riparian habitats provide potential or occupied habitat for federally listed rare, threatened, and endangered species afforded protection pursuant to the federal ESA. - b) Consult with the USFS where such state-designated sensitive or riparian habitats provide potential or occupied habitat for federally listed rare, threatened, and endangered species afforded protection pursuant to the federal ESA and any additional species afforded protection by an adopted Forest Land Management Plan or Resource Management Plan for the four national forests in the six-county area: Angeles, Cleveland, Los Padres, and San Bernardino. - c) Consult with the CDFW where such statedesignated sensitive or riparian habitats provide potential or occupied habitat for state-listed rare, threatened, and endangered species afforded protection pursuant to the California ESA, or Fully Protected Species afforded protection pursuant to the State Fish and Game Code. - d) Consult with the CDFW pursuant to the provisions of Section 1600 of the State Fish and Game Code as they relate to lakes and streambeds.
+Impact and Mitigation Measure Applicability to the Project 13) Where projects are determined to be within suitable habitat and may impact listed or sensitive species that have specific field survey protocols or guidelines outlined by the USFWS, CDFW, or other local agency, conduct preconstruction surveys that follow applicable protocols and guidelines and are conducted by qualified and/or certified personnel. riparian identific by the (BIO-2 Have a substantial adverse effect on any habitat or other sensitive natural community ed in local or regional plans, policies, regulations or California Department of Fish and Game or US Fish Idlife Service.
+Not Applicable.
+See consistency analysis for PMM BIO-1 under Impact BIO-1.
+PMM BIO-2 does not apply to the Project as the Project is in a fully urbanized area.
+The Project would not be developed on sensitive or riparian habitat.
+Therefore, development of the Project would not See PM M BIO-1, above. result in adverse effects to any sensitive or riparian habitat that could support any species identified or 15091(a Guidelir conside effects natural measur BIO-2: In accordance with provisions of sections a)(2) and 15126.4(a)(1)(B) of the State CEQA hes, a Lead Agency for a project can and should r mitigation measures to reduce substantial adverse related to riparian habitats and other sensitive communities, as applicable and feasible.
+Such es may include the following or other comparable es identified by the Lead Agency: designated as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game (CDFG) or U.S. Fish and Wildlife Service (USFWS).
+Thus, incorporation of PMM BIO-2 is not required. a) Consult with the USFWS and NMFS where such state-designated sensitive or riparian habitats b) provide potential or occupied habitat for federally listed rare, threatened, and endangered species afforded protection pursuant to the federal ESA.
+Consult with the USFS where such state- designated sensitive or riparian habitats provide potential or occupied habitat for federally listed rare, threatened, and endangered species afforded protection pursuant to the federal ESA and any additional species afforded protection by c) an adopted Forest Land Management Plan or Resource Management Plan for the four national forests in the six-county area: Angeles, Cleveland, Los Padres, and San Bernardino.
+Consult with the CDFW where such state- designated sensitive or riparian habitats provide potential or occupied habitat for state-listed rare, d) threatened, and endangered species afforded protection pursuant to the California ESA, or Fully Protected Species afforded protection pursuant to the State Fish and Game Code.
+Consult with the CDFW pursuant to the provisions of Section 1600 of the State Fish and Game Code as they relate to lakes and streambeds.